apache/cordova-discuss/proposals/ImprovedDocumentationGenerator.md

     </dd>
     <dt>analytics</dt>
     <dd>
-        Can have analytics to the docs website.
+        Can have analytics for the docs website.
     </dd>
 </dl>